mtlynch/mtlynch.io/_posts/2018-08-27-shipping-too-late.md

 >The basic frontend works, but it's strange to have this orphaned HTML form sitting there without any explanation.
 >
->I need to build a website around the form that explains what it is.
+>I need to build a website around the form to explain it.
 But it'll be a dead-simple site, like just a day of work.

 *4 days later*